The average price of an underlying asset

 2. Try to close the position at the price level between the liquidation price and the bankruptcy price.

-3. If the position can't be closed at the bankruptcy price, the system will try to draw extra margin from the BTSE insurance fund to further lower/raise the price up to 1% (maximum)
+3. If the position can't be closed at the bankruptcy price, the system will try to draw extra margin from the BTSE insurance fund to further adjust the price of the .

-4. If the position still can't be closed, auto-deleveraging will occur to close the position.
+4. If the position still can't be closed after further adjustment, auto-deleveraging will occur to close the position.

 Liquidation Notification (Margin Call)